chmouel/upcs/README.rst

 DESCRIPTION
 ===========

-upcs is a simple bash script that use curl on the back-end to upload files quickly to RackSpace Cloud Files.
+upcs is a simple bash script that use curl on the back-end to upload files quickly to OpenStack swift.

 If the container uploaded is a public container then it will give you the public link for easy sharing.